KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/dilithium-module-tutorial.md

   }
 }
 ```

+The `hex` value in particular contains information that we need.
+Currently, the hex data is encoded.

 The information stored in this `"hex"` value is `E_MARSHAL(ss << evalcode << 'Q' << destpubtxid << sig << voutpubtxids)`.
 For now we are only interested in `destpubtxid` and `voutpubtxids`.
 We can look at how you might decode this.
 This `"hex"` value is little endian.
 We will begin by converting it to big endian.